wely/DevCamp/HOL/java/appinsights/README.md

     ![image](./media/image-008.png)

-1. Let's integrate the snippet into our views.
-Create a new file at `views/appInsights.html` and paste in the snippet.
+1. Let's integrate the snippet into our web pages.
+Create a new file at `src/main/resources/templates/appinsights.html` and paste in the snippet.

     ```html
     <!--